 Under NYSE standards, the board is required, on a case-by-case basis, to express an opinion with regard to the independence or lack of independence of each individual director.
 Neither Luxembourg law nor the Company's articles of association requires that the board of directors express such an opinion.
 In addition, the definition of "independent" under the NYSE rules differs in some non-material respects from the definition contained in the Company's articles of association.
-For more information on the Company's independent directors and the definition of "independent" under the Company's articles of association see "Information on the Company - Directors, Senior Management and Employees - Directors and Senior Management" and "Information on the Company - Directors, Senior Management and Employees - Board Practices".
+For more information on the Company's independent directors and the definition of "independent" under the Company's articles of association see "Information on the Company - Directors, Senior Management and Employees - Board Practices".